Article Topics

 Of course, the teachers' unions have and would fight this, and because they have powerful lobbies, will likely continue to prevail.

-An approach to improving teaching that would be less effective but more likely to gain teacher's union support: Have prospective teachers trained by master K-12 teachers rather than by university professors who are usually theoreticians who have never taught K-12, let alone been masters at it.
+An approach to improving teaching that would be less effective but more likely to gain teacher's union support: Have prospective teachers trained by master K-12 teachers rather than by university professors who are too often theoreticians who have never taught K-12, let alone been masters at it.

 Criticality-selected curriculum.
 We should ensure that kids graduate with the knowledge needed by most people before we try to teach knowledge needed by few.